-There are some challenges in the workplaces that one of the most important of them is to protect the workers in factories or people who are living near the
+There are some challenges in the workplaces that one of the most important of them is to protect the workers in factories or people who are living near the industrial cities against toxic, flammable, and hazardous substances such as chlorine, asbestos, and so forth that are produced or used in various industries.
+Risk assistant of the hazardous gas dispersion is a significant task in the safety

 Chlorine is a great antiseptic bleaching agent and it is solvent as well.
 Having two forms normally the liquid and gas, chlorine is a toxic material which brings about numerous hazards.
-In details, it can cause death or serious injuries if suitable safety measures are not taken, among which an appropriate room with ventilations, alarms, detectors, and other necessary equipment for keeping cylinders or tanks (Anonymous, 2006).
+In details, it can cause death or serious injuries if suitable safety measures are not taken, among which an appropriate room with ventilations, alarms, gas detectors, and other necessary equipment for keeping cylinders or tanks (Anonymous, 2006).
 In order to protect the people who have a direct contact with the chlorine equipment or live next to it, governments should be required to expand and perform safety, health, and environment instructions (OHSAS18001) in the industrial places.
 Chlorine is used in various industries for manufacturing such as the chemistry and plastics productions, pharmaceuticals, paper bleaching, water purification, and so on (Winder, 2001).

-Chlorine gas is 2.5 times heavier than the at a normal atmospheric air temperature and pressure while it has a propensity to downhill.
+Chlorine gas is 2.5 times heavier than the air at a normal atmospheric temperature and pressure while it has a propensity to downhill.
 Wind and climate will cause chlorine to diffuse in all 2006). directions (Anonymous, The exposure to chlorine happens in different situations.
 The cl2 exposure standard is between 0.5 to 1 ppm (Winder, 2001).
 According to the NIOSH (National Institute for Occupational Safety and Health in the United States) standards, any exposure further than 10 ppm is capable of making serious hazards for the life and health of the humans and the environment.

 These gases are typically stored in the liquefied state at the ambient temperature in exceedingly pressurized vessels.
-In case an accident occurs while the stored gas is abruptly depressurized the consequential jet will entail a gaseous vapor phase as well as a liquid phase encompassing the droplets melded particle with Numerous models could be employed to envisage the released gas's concentrations while the acquired values can employed for the hazard and risk assessment surveys or being used by the authorities (e.g. fire department), especially when an accident occurs (Kiša and Jelemenský, 2009).
+In case an accident occurs while the stored gas is abruptly depressurized the consequential jet will entail a gaseous vapor phase as well as a liquid phase encompassing the droplets melded particle with air.
+Numerous models could be employed to envisage the released gas's concentrations while the acquired values can be employed for the hazard and risk assessment surveys or being used by the authorities (e.g. fire department), especially when an accident occurs (Kiša and Jelemenský, 2009).

 Modeling the dispersion of gases is a critical step in the risk assessment.
 The base of most of famous modeling for traditional gas spreading models is the Gaussian distribution that has been improved for puff or plume diffusion of hazardous gases into the air (Siddigui, et al 2012).
 In the recent years, the computer software has made a great evolution in the gas diffusion simulations: for instance, one of the methods for modeling the gas dispersion is the computational fluid dynamic (CFD) technique.
 Recently, to examine a quantity of accident scenarios, some robust simulation tools like the ones revolving around the computational fluid dynamics (CFD) have been given attention.
 The advancement in the scenarios in the outside environment has progressed so that it would be possible to make rather precise prophecies on the release patterns and their results.
-This is indeed possible even in complex scenarios (Potiggia et al.,
+This is indeed possible even in complex scenarios (Potiggia et al., 2011).